dive-into-machine-learning/dive-into-machine-learning/README.md

 When you work on a real Machine Learning problem, you should focus your efforts on your **domain knowledge** and **data** before optimizing your choice of algorithms.
 Prefer to do simple things until you _have_ to increase complexity.
 You should not rush into neural networks because you think they're cool.
 To improve your model, **get more data.** Then use your knowledge of the problem to [explore and process](https://www.thetalkingmachines.com/episodes/software-and-statistics-machine-learning) the data.
 You should only optimize the choice of algorithms after you have gathered enough data, and you've processed it well.

+[Feature engineering](https://github.com/ashishpatel26/Amazing-Feature-Engineering) is a relevant term to know, regarding that last point.

 ## Jargon note

 * [What is the difference between Data Analytics, Data Analysis, Data Mining, Data Science, Machine Learning, and Big Data?](http://www.quora.com/What-is-the-difference-between-Data-Analytics-Data-Analysis-Data-Mining-Data-Science-Machine-Learning-and-Big-Data-1)